demon Arioch

 PowersGranting the power of retribution, inciting bloodlust, and providing tactical military knowledge

-Associated FiguresKing Nebuchadnezzar, Nimrod, the Archangel Michael (as an adversary)
+Associated FiguresKing Nebuchadnezzar, Nimrod, and the Archangel Michael (as an adversary)

 WeaknessesDivine command, the presence of the Archangel Michael, and specific invocations of the Tetragrammaton